WolfieeifloW/pd2filter/README.md

 * **Are your filters updated for Season 2?**
   * Yes, all versions of my filters are updated and ready-to-go for Season 2!
 * **What is the difference between your filters?**
-  * My Detailed/Compact are non-strict, Wolfie is strict(er), and BT is strictest
+  * My Detailed/Compact are less strict, Wolfie is stricter, and BT is strictest

 # Donations
 Donation link: [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=9JARHKMQ9UU3S&item_name=Project+Diablo+2+Loot+Filter&currency_code=CAD)